visto9259/LmcAdmin/docs/docs/ViewLayout.md

 return [
     'view_manager' => [
         'template_map' => [
-            'myapp/myadminlayout' => '/path/to/your/layout/template/script'
+            'myapp/myadminlayout' => '/path/to/your/layout/template'
         ],
     ],
 ];
 ```

-## Override the view script for the `AdminController` index action
+## Override the view template for the `AdminController` index action

-You can also define the script rendered when you visit `/admin` which defaults to `AdminController::indexAction()`
+You can also define the template rendered when you visit `/admin` which defaults to `AdminController::indexAction()`

 `AdminController::indexAction()` will return a View Model using the template `lmc-admin/admin/index`.